CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## A guide to the code

 If you're reading the code for the first time, the best place to start is `chemprop/train/run_training.py`.
-The `run_training` function inside this script executes a run of the core experiment, used to assess predictive accuracy and calibration. `run_training` contains an outer loop over ensemble members and an inner loop over samples.
+The `run_training` function inside this file executes a run of the core experiment, used to assess predictive accuracy and calibration. `run_training` contains an outer loop over ensemble members and an inner loop over samples.
+For each sample, the function returns predictive means and learned aleatoric uncertainty.

-`run_training` calls other training loop functions for certain Bayesian methods.
+For certain Bayesian methods, `run_training` calls other training loop functions.
 These are housed within the folder `chemprop/train/bayes_tr`.
 Important classes and functions for Bayesan implementations are housed within the folder `chemprop/bayes`.

 The secondary experiment is molecular search.
-The maining training loop is found in the file `chemprop/train/pdts.py` (which contains the `pdts` function).
+The main training loop for this experiment is found in the file `chemprop/train/pdts.py` (which contains the `pdts` function).

 We run experiments via scripts inside the `scripts` folder.
 These scripts set hyperparameter values and then call either `run_training` or `pdts`.
 Hyperparameter settings for all our experiments are listed in the file `scripts/bayesHyp.py`.